How should I choose a new server hardware configuration? 7 major server hardware components you should know

 The term server can refer to a physical computer or to a software program.
 Here, we're concerned only with the physical computer, which is made up of multiple hardware components capable of supporting business applications and their workloads.

-A server is designed to share resources and accommodate workflows across a network, often interfacing with the internet and supporting remote users.
-The system typically runs 24/7, processing requests from multiple users and applications, frequently at the same time.
+A server shares resources and accommodates workflows across a network.
+Servers often interface with the internet and support on-site and remote users.
+The system typically runs 24/7 as it processes requests from multiple users and applications -- frequently at the same time.
 In some cases, a server might handle large files or amounts of data, depending on the workloads.

-A server's hardware includes processors, memory modules, internal storage and network adapters for connecting to the corporate network and sometimes a storage or management network.
-In addition, a server usually includes components or features to ensure greater reliability and security, such as cryptographically signed firmware or error-correcting code protection for bit errors on the memory chips.
-The exact configuration can vary significantly from one server to the next, which is why it's important SMBs proceed cautiously when selecting a server.
+A server's hardware includes processors, memory modules, internal storage and network adapters for connecting to the corporate network and, sometimes, a storage or management network.
+In addition, a server usually includes components or features to ensure greater reliability and security, such as cryptographically signed firmware or error correction code (ECC) protection for bit errors on the memory chips.
+The exact configuration can vary significantly between servers and manufacturers, which is why it's important that SMBs proceed cautiously when selecting a server.

-Does the organization need a server or should it consider cloud computing?
+Does the organization need an on-premises server, or should it consider cloud computing?
 For many SMBs, the cloud can be a better alternative.
 A cloud server eliminates the need for an on-premises system and the environment that supports it.
-Cloud computing also reduces the dependency on IT resources, while providing a flexible and scalable environment for accommodating changing workloads.
-In addition, cloud services offer built-in data protection that helps ensure data remains available and secure.
+Cloud computing also reduces the dependency on internal IT resources and provides a flexible and scalable environment for changing workloads.
+In addition, cloud services offer built-in data protection that helps ensure data remains available, secure and cheaper than on-premises options.

-In contrast, an on-premises server poses several challenges.
-First, the organization must have space to house the computer and electricity to power and cool it.
-In addition, staff must continuously maintain the server, ensure its security, protect it from natural disaster and replace any hardware components that break.
-All these efforts take time and money -- not just the capital outlay, but also the ongoing expense of maintaining the system in-house.
+In contrast, on-premises servers pose several challenges.
+First, the organization must have space to house the server and electricity to power and cool it.
+In addition, staff must continuously maintain the server, ensure its security, protect it from natural disasters and replace any failed hardware components.
+All these efforts take time and money -- not just the capital outlay, but also the ongoing maintenance expense.

-For many organizations, hosting server operations on a cloud server is ideal, especially when compared to the on-premises alternative.
-But the cloud isn't without its dark side.
-An organization must pay recurring monthly fees and it has no access to the server environment nor control over the underlying platform.
-The cloud provider determines when to upgrade the underlying systems and controls how long it will take to restore or repair those systems.
+For many SMBs, hosting server operations on a cloud server is ideal, but it isn't without its downsides.
+The organization must pay recurring monthly cloud fees and has no access to the server environment nor control over the underlying platform.
+The cloud provider determines when to upgrade the underlying systems and controls how long it takes to restore or repair those systems.
 With a cloud server, SMBs are also reliant on the internet for continuous connectivity.

-With an on-premises server, the organization has complete control over the environment and the server itself, which is especially important for keeping critical data in-house or expediting upgrades or repairs.
+With an on-premises server, the organization has complete control over the environment and the server itself.
+This is important for keeping critical data in-house or expediting upgrades or repairs.
 Although this investment comes with upfront costs, servers can be less expensive in the long term when compared to cloud subscription fees.
-Plus, if the organization deploys a server on premises to handle business-critical applications, it can still use cloud services for less sensitive operations such as hosting the SMB's website.
+Plus, if the organization deploys a server on premises to handle business-critical applications, it can still use cloud services for less sensitive operations, such as hosting the SMB's website.

 An in-house server can support a wide range of workloads.
-This includes running an email management program or other business applications, hosting a database management system or web application, serving as a media or file server, providing print services or supporting any number of other operations.
-SMBs can also use virtualization to host multiple applications, running each on its own virtual server.
+This includes running an email management program or other business applications, hosting a database management system or web application, serving as a media or file server, and providing print services.
+SMBs can also use virtualization to host multiple applications on the server by running each app on its own virtual server.
 The key is to ensure that the server the SMB selects can handle the anticipated workloads, regardless of how it plans to implement them.

 How to choose the right server

-An organization can buy a dedicated server outright, lease a complete system, assemble it or purchase a refurbished server.
-There are advantages and disadvantages to each approach, but an SMB's goal is to ensure it ends up with a server that can handle its workloads reliably and efficiently.
+An SMB can buy a dedicated server outright, lease a complete system, assemble it or purchase a refurbished server.

-The following seven steps outline many of the factors an organization should consider before selecting a server:
+The following seven steps outline many of the factors a SMB should consider before selecting a server.

-• Get an estimate for the server itself, including additional features and optional service agreements.
+• Get an estimate for the server, including additional features and optional service agreements.
 Consider long-range scaling and parts replacement.
 A less expensive server might be tempting, but it might not be powerful or reliable enough to handle mission-critical workloads.

-• Estimate the IT resources it will take to install, configure, maintain and update the server.
-Don't forget the costs associated with troubleshooting and addressing issues that might arise.
-Include any costs for training personnel or hiring outside expertise.
+• Estimate the IT resources it takes to install, configure, maintain and update the server.
+Include any costs for training personnel or hiring outside expertise to troubleshoot or maintain the server.

 • Consider the costs associated with licensing the OS, security software, management software and any other software required to keep the server operational.